LeoCyclope/aws-python-lambda-layers-generator-docker/README.md

 By default the python version installed in the docker image is **3.7.12**, but you can change it using the Docker Arg **python_version**

-In the following example, the python 3.8.0 is used.
+In the following example, the *python 3.7.12* is used.
 (Available python versions can be seen at [Python Versions](https://www.python.org/ftp/python/))
 ```
 git clone https://github.com/LeoCyclope/aws-python-lambda-layers-generator-docker.git